lukelarsen/assemble-forms/README.md

 ```

 ##### $input-addon
 - Turn on/off addon forms.
-A class of .form-addon will be generated if true.
+A class of .input-addon will be generated if true.
 - Default: false;
 - Type: Boolean
 ```css